martiadrogue/sqlbuilder/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Fancy internal Domain Specific Languages (DSL) to write SQL Selects by an [Fluent interface][link-fluent-interface] implementation.
+Fancy internal Domain Specific Languages (DSL) to write SQL Selects by a [Fluent interface][link-fluent-interface] implementation.
 It builds great SQL tasks dynamically.
 Return a Select statement from chain of responsibilities pattern based source and "with" methods to cover all paths of the select.
 Main responsibility of that